ORM-like behaviour with `db.Record`, `db.Store` and hooks

 returns a non-nil error, then the

-whole operation is cancelled and rolled back.
+whole operation is canceled and rolled back.

 The purpose of this method is for models to run specific tasks after changing the state of a collection.